-Under the Standard Option HMO: If you are enrolled in Original Medicare Parts A and B, member coinsurance is waived if Medicare is your primary payor.
+Under the Standard Option HMO: If you are enrolled in Original Medicare Parts A and B, member coinsurance is waived and the deductible is reduced to that of the High Option HMO if Medicare is your primary payor.

 Under the High Option HMO, if Original Medicare is your primary payor then no costs are waived.